 Most of the walking is under a gentle swaying canopy of leaves.
 Periodically the trees part to reveal small patches of heath or ponds which are home to a variety of wildlife.

 There are plenty of routes to choose from.
-The Oak Trail is the most popular, but in our opinion, it’s the least good as it spends most of its time in trees without much variation.
+The Oak Trail is the most popular, but, in our opinion, it’s the least good because it spends most of its time in trees with little variation.

 Our pick is this 7.5-mile walk which starts and ends at Queen Elizabeth’s Hunting Lodge near Chingford Station.